 The European Commission has accepted to develop the idea

-A talk with the Mayor of Malmö on the occasion of the city’s UN Resilience Hub status
+A conversation with the mayor of Utrecht on the occasion of her mission to COP27